Dr Clive Steele

-Clive has been teaching at London South Bank University for almost 30 years and is the current Head of Division of Human Sciences.
+Clive has been teaching at London South Bank University for over 35 years and is Course Director for BSc Forensic Science.
 He is the module leader for 4 courses: Scientific Skills, Fundamentals of Measurement and Instrumentation, Incident Investigation, and Explosion, Fire and Firearms.
 Clive’s research interests include measurement science as well as chemical and instrumental techniques for materials analysis and chemical reactions, with a special emphasis on calorimetric techniques using reaction and oxygen balance calorimetry.

 He has been course planning chairmen for a number of degree courses including Fire Engineering and Forensic Science.
 His other interests include measurement science and chemical and instrumental techniques for materials analysis and chemical reactions with a special emphasis on calorimetric techniques using reaction calorimetry and oxygen balance calorimetry.

 In the past he has taught a range of subjects on both chemical and Fire Engineering courses ranging from, fire protection and fire dynamics to industry and environment, chemical and power thermodynamics and safety and control.

 He has also collaborated with a range of organisations including the Fire Service College and has been an external examiner and external advisor to a number of universities.

 Clive teaches a number of subjects at different levels on the Forensic Science course.
 Incident Investigation, Chemical and Instrumental methods of analysis, final year research project, research methods materials science and core skills for forensic science.